6 Essential Tools to Help Your Child Overcome Anxiety

-A Guest Post from Julie Sams, MA, LPC
+A Guest Post from childhood anxiety expert, Julie Sams

-1 – Don’t feel pressure to be just like everyone else!
 Don’t worry about keeping up with the Joneses.
 Embrace your child’s uniqueness!
 Make sure they know you accept them for who they are and they feel unconditionally loved by you.
 Every child has their own unique strengths, gifts, and talents.
 Don’t even try to have your child be “just like everyone else”.
-The minute you feel your thoughts slipping into saying “why can’t she be normal like (whoever)”, immediately stop yourself and tell yourself, “I love her and all of her uniqueness!”.
+The minute you feel your thoughts slipping into saying “why can’t she be normal like (whoever),” immediately stop yourself and tell yourself, “I love her and all of her uniqueness!”

-2 – Problem solve and show a spirit of support not force!
-The minute you convey the attitude, “Just suck it up and get in there!,” your child will shut down.
+The minute you convey the attitude, “Just suck it up and get in there!” your child will shut down.
 Instead, say, “I know it’s hard to go, but you can do it and I’m going to help you!”
 Talk to school staff ahead of time and let them know your child is anxious and needs support.
 They can meet your child at the car or at the classroom door, show them around, introduce them to others, and tell them what to expect.
 Have fidget toys they carry with them (i.e., putty), use a bracelet with inspirational words or a meditation app, listen to music with earbuds, or carpool with a friend.
 Keep trying new things to help them feel less anxious and reassure them you are there to help.

-6 – Plan ahead for the worst case scenario!
 When anxiety strikes, your child is likely to imagine the worst case scenario of future events and new situations.
 Help them by letting them know specifics.
-If they are going to camp, research the city, cabins, activities planned, menu, and number of leaders and campers.
+If they are going to camp, research the city, cabins, activities planned, menu, and the number of leaders and campers.
 Find pictures of places they are planning to attend and let them ask plenty of questions.
 Discuss details, answer questions, practice, and plan.